latifie/evently/README.md

 1. **Register a new user** via the **Register** page (first user is an administrator by default).
 2. Access the **Admin Dashboard**.
 3. Go to the **Settings** section.
-4. Set your **application name** (APP_NAME).
+4. Set the configuration you want for your application.

-📛 This name will be displayed in various places across the app, providing a personalized brand.
 Once configured, your application is fully ready to be extended for your use case.

 ## Unit Tests